-FIAV was officially created on September 7, 1969 at Boston University at the Third International Congress of Vexillology held in Boston, Massachusetts, USA.
-Since 1969, FIAV has sponsored the biennial International Congresses of Vexillology that have been held in Argentina, Australia, Austria, Canada, Germany, Italy, Japan, The Netherlands, Poland, South Africa, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+Twelve associations and institutions recognized themselves as the charter Members of FIAV on September 7, 1969 at Boston University at the Third International Congress of Vexillology held in Boston, Massachusetts, USA.
+FIAV has sponsored the biennial International Congresses of Vexillology that have been held in Argentina, Australia, Austria, Canada, Germany, Italy, Japan, The Netherlands, Poland, South Africa, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

 The current FIAV Board consists of Michel R. Lupant (President, first elected 1997) of Ottignies-Louvain-la-Neuve, Belgium; Charles A. Spain (Secretary-General, first elected 1997) of Houston, Texas; and Graham M.P.
 Bartram, (Secretary-General for Congresses, first elected 1999) of Ruislip (London).